kiebel/wp-teachpress/trunk/readme.txt

 * Bugfix: Fixed german translation for proceedings and inproceedings
 * Bugfix: BibTeX-Key was not displaying in the frontend = 2.0.0 - (18.09.2010) =
-* Changed: Some small improvements for publication lists
-* Bugfix: Fixed some bugs with the pagination in the students and the publication overview
-* Bugfix: Delete the bugfix in tpdate shortcode from version 2.0.b3, because the bug was the bugfix = 2.0.b3 - (16.09.2010) =
-* Changed: Style of single publications generated with [tpsingle]
-* Changed: Bibtex export now discerns isbn from issn
-* Bugfix: Fixed a bug in the copy function for courses
-* Bugfix: Fixed a bug in tpdate shortcode - missing number of columns
-* Bugfix: Fixed a bug when adding students manually
-= 2.0.b2 - (14.09.2010) =
-* Bugfix: Fixed a bug in the registration system
-* Bugfix: Fixed style of publication lists
-* Bugfix: Fixed a bug which prevent to delete terms, course types and courses of studies
-* Bugfix: Fixed a bug in the xls export
-= 2.0.b1 - (11.09.2010) =
 * New: BibTeX support (bibtex export, more data fields, more publication types)
 * New: Shortcode "tpsingle" for displaying single publications
 * New: Shortcode "tpcourselist" for displaying a course list
 * New: Shortcode "tpenrollments" for displaying the enrollement system
 * New: Shortcode "tppost" for displaying parts of a post only for registered students
 * New: Images for courses
+* Changed: Style of single publications generated with [tpsingle]
+* Changed: Bibtex export now discerns isbn from issn
 * Changed: Shortcode "tpcloud": It's now possible to deactivate the html anchor
 * Changed: Redesigned user interface
 * Changed: Number of chars for a semester name (from 10 to 100)
 * Changed: Database and directory structure
+* Changed: Some small improvements for publication lists
 * Bugfix: Fixed bugs in the overview of students
 * Bugfix: Fixed problems with the user data field selection for registration forms
 * Bugfix: It's now possible to add images directly from the WordPress Media Library
 * Bugfix: Fixed a bug with the email column in the course lists.
 * Bugfix: Fixed a bug in xls export: The parent course name is now displaying
 * Killed: own database functions tp_var, tp_query, tp_results
+* Bugfix: Fixed some bugs with the pagination in the students and the publication overview
-= 1.0.0 - (31.05.2010) =
+* Bugfix: Delete the bugfix in tpdate shortcode from version 2.0.b3, because the bug was the bugfix = 1.0.0 - (31.05.2010) =
 * New: It is possible to deactivate some fields for user data
 * New: New registration mode available